Seahawks roll past 49ers in noisy Seattle 42-13

 - Associated Press

-No one cared about the cold rain, not with the performance they were seeing on the field.
+No one appeared to care about the weather, not with the performance they were seeing on the field.
 And not with a ticket to the postseason guaranteed thanks to Seattle's first 10-win season since 2007.

 Seattle will likely be the No. 5 seed in the NFC.
 There remains a slight chance of winning the NFC West, if the Seahawks beat St. Louis in the season finale and Arizona can upset the 49ers in San Francisco.